Image Source: Wikipedia

 Mario Lanza

 His film debut for MGM was in That Midnight Kiss (1949) with Kathryn Grayson and Ethel Barrymore.
 A year later, in The Toast of New Orleans, his featured popular song "Be My Love" became his first million-selling hit.
-In 1951, he played the role of tenor Enrico Caruso, his idol, in the biopic The Great Caruso, which produced another million-seller with "The Loveliest Night of the Year" (a song which used the melody of Sobre las Olas).
+In 1951, he starred as tenor Enrico Caruso, his idol, in the biopic The Great Caruso, which produced another million-seller with "The Loveliest Night of the Year" (a song which used the melody of Sobre las Olas).
 The Great Caruso was the 11th top-grossing film that year.

 The title song of his next film, Because You're Mine, was his final million-selling hit song.
 The song went on to receive an Academy Award nomination for Best Original Song.
-After recording the soundtrack for his next film, The Student Prince, he embarked upon a protracted battle with studio head Dore Schary arising from artistic differences with director Curtis Bernhardt, and was eventually dismissed by MGM.
+After recording the soundtrack for his next film, The Student Prince, he embarked upon a protracted battle with studio head Dore Schary arising from artistic differences with director Curtis Bernhardt and was eventually fired by MGM.

 Roles Represented in DAHR: tenor vocal